Will You Remember This Article Tomorrow?

 The stress of caring for a loved one with Alzheimer's or dementia is taking its toll on you.
 What you can do to cope.

 Where we are in the search for effective drugs to preserve cognitive function in Alzheimer's.
-A frank discussion of cholinesterase inhibitors, NMDA receptor antagonists and other investigational therapies in the pipeline.
+A frank discussion of cholinesterase inhibitors, NMDA receptor antagonists and investigational therapies in the pipeline.

 The latest news on antioxidants, DHA, curcumin and other dietary supplements and dementia.